Chocolate Mint Rice Krispie Treats are SO good…this is the beginning of something new; there will be more variations to come!

 So I try to make something that is fun and delicious that everyone will love but that I can also give to her without any guilt on either of our parts.
 Win-win!

 If for some reason you have a crew that doesn’t love mint, simple add a cup of either semi-sweet or milk chocolate chips instead.
-That chocolate does make them more delectable.
+The chocolate does make them more delectable.
 Or add peanut butter chips, or caramel chips…or whatever your heart desires.
-How about toffee pieces; oh yes, I have to try that too!

 One note?
 In lieu of having a full bag of marshmallows, my cupboard only had half a bag but did have a new jar of marshmallow fluff.
 So I went sleuthing on the internet and found that it’s quite often used for Rice Krispie Treats.